Video credit: Matthew Christian Foss

 Elizabeth Foss is a wife, mother, and grandmother.
 She’s happy curled up with a good book or tinkering with a turn of phrase.
 Long walks make her heart sing and occasionally cause her to break into a run.
 Though she travels frequently, it’s usually only between northern Virginia and her beloved Charlottesville, or to the weekend’s dictated soccer or dance destination.

 Kristin Foss is a self-taught watercolor artist who focuses on bright, detailed florals.
 With a paint brush in her hand and fresh blooms in a vase, she finds peace in God’s word while putting brush to paper.
-She lives in Los Angeles with her two daughters and husband, escaping to the beach and exploring the city.
+She lives in New England with her two daughters and husband, where they await the birth of twins this winter.
 She enjoys creative cooking, thrift stores, nature walks, water and cotton.

 Designer, Writer, &Editor